CompOmics/compomics.github.io/colims/_posts/2017-10-06-modulesconfiguration.md

   * name: admin
   * password: adminadmin

 It is highly recommended to change the default admin password once the admin user is logged in.
 This can be done in the admin section.

-#### Admin section

-If a user belongs to the admin group, the admin management menu is visible.
-It has four sub menus

-  1. users: manage users and associated groups, roles and permissions
-  2. instruments: manage instrument metadata
-  3. materials: manage material metadata
-  4. protocols: manage protocol metadata

-Colims uses controlled vocabularies (see [ols](http://www.ebi.ac.uk/ontology-lookup/)) for defining instrument, material and protocol properties.

-A user can be linked to groups, a group to roles and roles to permissions.
-Colims has four default self explanatory permissions:

-  1. read: read data from the database
-  2. create: insert new records into the database
-  3. update: update existing records
-  4. delete: delete existing data

-A warning dialog will pop up if the user doesn't have the right permissions for a specific action (e.g. create a project).

-#### Projects management

-In this panel, projects, experiments, samples and related entities can be added, updated and deleted.
-A new storage task can be set up by selecting a sample and clicking on the _add run_ button.
-For the moment, [PeptideShaker](http://peptide-shaker.googlecode.com/) *.cps* files and [MaxQuant](http://www.maxquant.org/) experiments can be stored.
-A warning message is shown if the client cannot make a connection with the queueing module.
-The client can monitor the different queues (see further) by selecting *storage monitoring* in the *View* menu.

-#### Projects overview

-The stored data can be explored in this panel.
+See the [Manual](/projects/colims/wiki/manual.html) wiki page for how to use the client module.

 ----